 The Am29F040B is a 4 Mbit, 5.0 volt-only Flash memory organized as 524,288 Kbytes of 8 bits each.
 The 512 Kbytes of data are divided into eight sectors of 64 Kbytes each for flexible erase capability.
 The 8 bits of data appear on DQ0-DQ7.
-The Am29F040B is offered in 32-pin PLCC or TSOP packages.
-This device is designed to be programmed in-system with the standard system 5.0 volt $V{CC}$ supply.
-A 12.0 volt $V{PP}$ is not required for write or erase operations.
+The Am29F040B is offered in 32-pin PLCC, TSOP, and PDIP packages.
+This device is designed to be programmed in-system with the standard system 5.0 volt V{CC} supply.
+A 12.0 volt V{PP} is not required for write or erase operations.
 The device can also be programmed in standard EPROM programmers.

-This device is manufactured using AMD's 0.32 $\mu m$ process technology, and offers all the features and benefits of the Am29F040, which was manufactured using 0.5 $\mu m$ process technology.
+This device is manufactured using AMD's $0.32~\mu m$ process technology, and offers all the features and benefits of the Am29F040, which was manufactured using $0.5~\mu m$ process technology.
 In addition, the Am29F040B has a second toggle bit, DQ2, and also offers the ability to program in the Erase Suspend mode.

-The standard Am29F040B offers access times of 55, 70 and 90 ns, allowing high-speed microprocessors to operate without wait states.
+The standard Am29F040B offers access times of 55, 70, 90, 120, and 150 ns, allowing high-speed microprocessors to operate without wait states.
 To eliminate bus contention the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.

-The device requires only a single 5.0 volt power supply for both read and write functions.
+The device requires only a single 5.0 volt power sup- ply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.